 The visual studio code pack is unique to the other text editors.
 It builds and debugs apps.
 It also has Git integration.

 Atom does not have all these core features like visual studio code.
-You have to download so many things as up-gradation to run it smooth.
-Atom relies more on plugins which are easy to install from the app itself.
+You have to download so many things as up-gradation to run it smoothly.
+Atom relies more on plugins that are easy to install from the app itself.

 Plugin refers to the ability to add more features.
 This is the area where Atom beats visual code studio.
 It has a built-in package manager which helps to do things better.

 In visual studio code, the plugin ecosystem adds features.
 Users can install themes, add new languages and build tools for coding.

 Atom, on the other side, gives more priority to the plugins.
 The right plugin can create an almost new app.
 These features make Atom much more prone to hack.